When pipes leak water and sewage

 The City’s role

 If you are concerned that your neighbours are not helping to have a drainage problem fixed, the City can intervene.
 We will investigate complaints about private drainage that are not resolved by building owners.
-The City has the power to issue a property owner with an emergency order to fix a problem immediately.
+The City has the power to issue a property owner with an order or notice under the Local Government Act 1993 to repair broken sewer or storm water drainage pipesto ensure land or premises is kept in a safe and healthy conditions.

 Mains sewers are the responsibility of Sydney Water.
 You can obtain copies of drainage plans from Sydney Water to see who shares certain sections of the pipe network.